Easy Rock

-Easy Rock is an adult contemporary music radio brand of Manila Broadcasting Company (MBC).
-Its main studios are located in Star City Complex, Pasay, Metro Manila.
-Its flagship station is DWRK in Metro Manila, with seven regional stations located throughout the Philippines either owned by MBC or its sister companies within the company's media group.
+Easy Rock is a broadcast FM network in the Philippines owned by MBC Media Group.
+Its studios are located in MBC Building, Star City Complex, Pasay.
+Its flagship station is DWRK in Metro Manila.

+The format of Easy Rock resembles that of WRocK, with "no/minimal talk, less commercials and more music".

 History

-The Easy Rock Network was formed on May 18, 2009.
-The formation of the Easy Rock Network started with an initial rebrand of the newly acquired DWRK radio station, which MBC bought from the ACWS-United Broadcasting Network on October 6, 2008.
+Easy Rock was formed on May 18, 2009.
+The formation of Easy Rock started with an initial rebrand of the newly acquired DWRK radio station, which MBC bought from the ACWS-United Broadcasting Network on October 6, 2008.
 The Easy Rock network was later expanded by rebranding a number of former Yes FM stations, Love Radio and Hot FM stations to Easy Rock.

-The format of Easy Rock resembles that of WRocK, with "no/minimal talk, less commercials and more music".
-But while most of the regional stations maintained its traditional format, the Manila station slowly shifted to Mainstream AC with its playlist being more identical to that of sister stations Love Radio and Yes The Best.